 Shubhasree Purkayastha trained as an art historian and museum professional at the National Museum Institute, New Delhi.
 Her interests lie in cultural history and the anthropology of the visual.
 She has worked with the Outreach Department at the National Museum, New Delhi and the Alkazi Foundation for the Arts, before joining Sarmaya Arts Foundation in Mumbai as a Curatorial and Research Associate.

 Sayantan Maitra Boka's project Interpreting Space: Naga Realm seeks to explore ways of designing an exhibition of ethnographic material in terms of space, representation, and materiality.
-This project includes ethnographic objects from the Naga collection in the museum along with documents, sketches, and photographs from books, notes, and documents on Naga culture.
+This project includes ethnographic objects from the Naga collection in the museum along with sketches, and photographs from books, notes, and documents on Naga culture.

 Sayantan Maitra Boka who trained as an architect, is a practicing artist.
 As a scenographer, he has produced and designed several museum shows.
 He is Chief Coordinator, Shelter Promotion Council, an NGO, through which he has curated and produced public art festivals in Sikkim, Nagaland, Meghalaya, and West Bengal, addressing issues of sociopolitical and environmental nature.